jasonolte/cs7810-123/meeting-minutes/20241008meetingMinutes.md

 1. Key Notions

 ## Notes
-1. Met wit Cogan who suggested both methods in the Key Notions draft today
+1. Met wit Cogan who suggested both methods in the Key Notions draft as of 8 October
 2. Response to Item 2
 3. Response to Item 3